aghosal89/Frechet_SingleIndex/Mortality_analysis/Readme.md

          v.
 Human Development Index: download link: https://hdr.undp.org/data-center/documentation-and-downloads.

       The script 'Covariate_generation.R' uses as inputs the files 'Countries_FSI.csv' along with .csv files downloaded from the links above.
 The covariate data were downloaded on September 12, 2022.
+The covariates in the data above are referred to as 'GDPC', 'HCE', 'CO2E', 'IM' and 'HDI' for analyses.

    * Generation of Response data: The age-at-death data used to create the pdfs and quantiles for 39 countries were downloaded from https://www.mortality.org/ on August 18, 2020.
 The codes in the script 'Response_generation_new.csv' file was used to construct the output files 'quant_all.csv' and 'density_all.csv' which are both 39x101 data frames whose rows represent the contries in the file 'Countries_FSI.csv'.
 The columns of 'quant_all.csv' represent the equidistant quantiles on the grid [0,1].
 The columns of 'density_all.csv' represent the equidistant points on the support [20,110] for mortality distributions.

-4) Run the codes in the script 'Models_BW_Predictions.R' to find the predicted quantiles/densities for all countries using Local Frechet regression using each of the covariates 'GDPC', 'HCE', 'CO2E', 'IM', 'HDI'; and also running Global Fréchet regression using all of these 5 covariates.
+2) Run the codes in the script 'Models_BW_Predictions.R' to find the predicted quantiles/densities for all countries using Local Frechet regression using each of the covariates 'GDPC', 'HCE', 'CO2E', 'IM', 'HDI'; and also running Global Fréchet regression using all of these 5 covariates.
 In the process we also find the best bandwidth choices for each Local Frechet regression model (i.e. for Local Fréchet regression with each of the covariates).
 The inputs for this script are:

     a) X_centerscale.csv
     b) quant_all.csv